-WKU Public Radio seeks to serve our increasingly diverse coverage area with high-quality public radio programming, both on air and online, that reflects and explains issues impacting a wide variety of individuals and communities.
+WKU Public Media seeks to serve our increasingly diverse coverage area with high- Public Media seeks to serve our increasingly diverse coverage area with high-quality public radio and television programming, both on air and online, that reflects and explains issues impacting a wide variety of individuals and communities.

-Through our own locally-produced content, and through programs we air originating from organizations such as National Public Radio, American Public Media, Public Radio International, and the BBC, WKU Public Radio seeks to enhance the quality of life in our region by presenting unique, non-commercial programming of exceptional quality.
-The majority of this programming is focused on news and information shows that touch upon topics of interest impacting an audience of various racial and ethnic backgrounds; genders; religions; age ranges; sexual orientations; and education and income levels.
+Through our own locally-produced content, and through programs we air originating from organizations such as National Public Radio, American Public Media, Public Radio International, PBS, American Public Television, NETA and the BBC, WKU Public Media seeks to enhance the quality of life in our region by presenting unique, non-commercial programming of exceptional quality.
+The majority of this programming is focused on news, educational and informational shows that touch upon topics of interest impacting an audience of various racial and ethnic backgrounds; genders; religions; age ranges; sexual orientations; and education and income levels.

-One of the goals of WKU Public Radio has been to strengthen our coverage and awareness of our region's growing immigrant communities.
-Our news room has worked to establish contacts within those communities that serve as ways for us to learn about issues, challenges, and programs related to these groups.
+One of the goals of WKU Public Media has been to strengthen our coverage and awareness of our region's growing immigrant communities.
+Our staff has worked to establish contacts within those communities that serve as ways for us to learn about issues, challenges, and programs related to these groups.

 One of the categories in our FCC-mandated quarterly Programs and Problems report is “Issues Impacting Minority Groups, Immigrants, Refugees, and LGBTQ Community".
-This is one way WKU Public Radio ensures that our local content creators maintain a focus on issues impacting diverse groups of people from across our region.
+This is one-way WKU Public Media ensures that our local content creators maintain a focus on issues impacting diverse groups of people from across our region.

 Diversity of Governance, Staff